 These include creating content that compares your business vs other competing companies.
 You can take a page out of Zendesk’s book and create content to rank for keywords involving someone cancelling business with your company.

-You might be wondering “what is John Deere doing on a list about content marketing?”
+You might be wondering “what is John Deere doing on a list about B2B content marketing strategies?”
 After all, this is a company that sells lawnmowers and farm equipment.
 Prepare to have your mind blown.
 Actually, John Deere has been in the content marketing game for quite a long time.
 Like, 125 years!

 Starting back in 1895, John Deere published its first issue of The Furrow.
 Since then, John Deere has been writing informative content that also advertises its products.
 Yes, John Deere mastered content marketing about 115 years before the rest of the world.